-This Avenger crashed upside down into the northwest portion of Simpson
+This Avenger crashed upside down into the northeast portion of Simpson

 In the 1980s, this aircraft was first discovered by Shane Crowley and was fairly intact.
 After the 1994 volcanic eruption, the aircraft was covered with ash.
 In the aftermath, many vessels began anchoring nearby, and the wreck was damaged and broken in half by a ship's anchor.
 The rear turret is missing.

-During 2007, the aircraft was rediscovered by Davy Flinn and Rod Pearce and reported to the U. S. Government.
-During their dives, they located a mae west life vest and observed human remains inside the wreckage.
+During 2007, the aircraft was rediscovered by Davy Flinn and Rod Pearce and reported to the U. S. Government as as an aircraft associated with Missing In Action (MIA) Americans.
+While diving the Avenger, they located a Mae West life vest and observed human remains inside the fuselage wreckage.

 Rod Pearce adds: